Nobaiha/EECS2311_Project_G4/README.md

 ## How to deal with compiler errors
 **1. Errors dealing with build path:**
   When faced with an error regarding build path a "Quick fixable error" indicated with a light-bulb with an 'x' will appear, with the message "Multiple markers at the line" over the package explorer.
+This means your Java version or Gradle version is not compatible with our program.
+Please update to the minimum required version and point Eclipse to use these versions.
 To deal with this issue:

-- Ensure you have updated to Java 15 and Gradle 6.3
+- Ensure you have updated to Java 15 and Gradle 6.3.
 - Once Gradle has been updated, please hit refresh Gradle project.
 - Navigate towards the package explorer.
 - Right click on the appropriate file with the build path error described above.